S2C-ux/shrujana_gradle_exercise/README.md

 application {
 mainClass = 'com.example.Main'
 }

-dependencies {
-testImplementation 'org.seleniumhq.selenium:selenium-java:4.28.1' // use the latest stable version testImplementation 'org.testng:testng:7.4.0' // use the latest stable version }
-test {
-useTestNG()
-}
+open main class delete if class if we want we can add another line of println at last close }
+terminal:
 gradle run

-docs copy paste the docs folder
+paste docs folder in this

+open git bash:
 git init
 git add .
 git status
-git commit -m "Deploy website using Gradle" git remote add origin (new repo link paste) git push -u origin master
+git commit -m "Added the folder" git status git remote add origin (paste the new repo url) git push -u origin master

+In our repo go to settings ,page,....save now open the website that generated

+In build.gradle

+at dependencies add this remove that: dependencies {
+testImplementation 'org.seleniumhq.selenium:selenium-java:4.28.1' // use the latest stable version testImplementation 'org.testng:testng:7.4.0'
+}

+before application add this test:

+test {
+useTestNG()
+}

+src,main ,java,in package create org.test ,
+in that( webpageTest) in java class

 package org.test;
 import org.openqa.selenium.WebDriver;